hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 When customers place a Pre-Order order on eCommerce, it is downloaded in HotWax Commerce alongside standard orders by the `Import Orders` job.

 In case of Shopify, HotWax Commerce provides a custom app deployed on Shopify.
-When a customer places a Pre-Order, the app adds a pre-order tag on line items to specific that it is a Pre-Order item.
+When a customer places a Pre-Order, the app adds a pre-order tag on line items to specify that it is a Pre-Order item.

 HotWax Commerce checks if an order has a pre-order tag applied and automatically moves it to the `Pre-Order Parking`.
 This dedicated queue holds all pre-orders until their physical inventory is received.
 This ensures that the brokering process is not initiated for Pre-Orders that currently lack inventory but have inventory scheduled to arrive on a future date.